Get insider access

 7.5 Neutral Sound

-The Audeze MM-100 are very good for neutral sound.
-Their open-back, planar magnetic design means they have a sound profile that lacks rumble and thump in the bass range but reproduces vocals and other mid-range instruments with plenty of detail and clarity.
-The recessed low and mid-treble dulls sibilants somewhat but can be advantageous in avoiding ear fatigue over long mixing sessions.
+The Audeze MM-100 are good for neutral sound.
+Their open-back, planar magnetic design means they have a sound profile that lacks rumble and thump in the bass range but reproduces vocals and other mid-range instruments with detail and clarity.
+While the treble response is underemphasized compared to our target, it can be advantageous in avoiding ear fatigue over long mixing sessions.
 Their soundstage performance is impressive and provides ample separation of instruments in the stereo field.
 While the comfortable, gel-filled earpads go a long way in offsetting the heft of their planar drivers, they can still feel heavy on the head after extended use.

 Pros